 Sensory Perceptual: Ability to accurately perceive with each of the following senses to provide safe care and actively participate in nursing activities.

 Physical: Ability to perform and have control over each of the following actions to provide safe client care and to actively participate in educational activities.

 Environmental: Ability to function in the presence of each of the following commonly encountered and unavoidable environmental factors.

-- English 12 with a grade of C+ OR Technical Communications 12 with a grade of B+.
+- English 12 with a minimum grade of 65% or English First Peoples 12 with a minimum grade of 65% or equivalent.

-- Human Anatomy and Physiology for Practical Nurses with a minimum grade of C+ or equivalent
+- Anatomy and Physiology 12 with a minimum grade of 60% or equivalent

 English as an Additional Language:

 Applicants with English as an additional language must meet the language requirements set by the British Columbia College of Nursing Professionals (BCCNP) and be successful in one of the following: